telerik/maui-docs/controls/treeview/overview.md

 ---
 title: Overview
-page_title: .NET MAUI Treeview Documentation - Overview
+page_title: .NET MAUI TreeView Documentation - Overview
-description: "Review all features that Telerik TreeView for .NET MAUI control provides."
+description: Visualize hierarchical data in a tree like structure with Telerik TreeView for .NET MAUI.
 position: 0
 slug: treeview-overview
 ---

 # .NET MAUI TreeView Overview

 The Telerik UI for .NET MAUI TreeView represents hierarchical data in a tree like structure.
-It supports manipulation of its tree nodes, such as expand and collapse, provides selection, checkboxes, flexible stlying API, commands support, and more.
+It supports manipulation of its tree nodes, such as expand and collapse, provides selection, checkboxes, flexible styling API, commands support, and more.

 To populate the TreeView, you can use any data source that is hierarchical in nature.